 Student Activities and Organizations

-The Student Activities Office invites you to participate in more than 100 student clubs and organizations.
+The Student Activities Office invites you to participate in over 180 student clubs and organizations.
 You can continue a hobby, or try something new.

 Mines students are active when they're not in class.
 Join your floor mates for a trip to Denver to see a sporting event or go to the symphony.
 Join the Kayak Club and take a trip down Clear Creek, or walk the creek to pick up trash and recycle for Earthworks.
 Attend a Friday Afternoon Club or participate in the marching band.
 Join the chorus.
 Write articles for the student newspaper.
 Try ballroom dancing, badminton, rugby, rock club or robotics.
 Want more choices?
 Check us out — we have plenty.